What Is Zestimate?

 - Over 99 percent of all homes in the top metropolitan areas of the country were sold within 20 percent of the Zestimate price.
 So if you want to get a very loose idea of how much you should pay, then you can feel okay with relying on it.

 - Not all homes will have a Zestimate estimate.
 That means that you may not always get the full scoop on your home.
 This can be a pretty big downer if you’re the type of person to take a look at Zestimates around the area before you make a bid.

 - Homes that are listed for longer than one year tend to see their Zestimate change.
 This is because the algorithm switches from “on market” to “off market” at the end of a year.

 Zestimates are never stationary.
-In fact, the truth is that there are a lot of reasons as to why your Zestimate would end up being different from one day to the other.
-Here are some of the most common reasons why a Zestimate may change…
+In fact, the truth is that there are a lot of reasons why your Zestimate would end up being different from one day to the other.
+Here are some of the most common reasons why a Zestimate may change.

 1. New Data From Various Sources

 New data can get added at any time, and when it does, it will improve the accuracy of your home’s Zestimate.
 If the system receives information about tax records, sudden home sales nearby, or an increase in rent in apartments nearby, the algorithm will change its answers accordingly.

 More often than not, homeowners end up choosing to add information to their house’s profile.
 This is done to help encourage buyers, give them an accurate baseline value, and more.